-Other popular motor series use a different colour interpretation, and some trial and error is usually needed to determine the correct pinout. and an and an and a set of the se
+Other popular motor series use a different colour interpretation, and some trial and error is usually needed to determine the correct pinout.

 Of the 36 possible ways to map the hall and phase wires, only 3 will spin the motor properly in the forwards direction.
 Another 3 combinations will spin the motor in reverse, and the remaining 30 combinations will either not turn the motor at all, or will turn it with great inefficiency.